Conflict Minerals Statement

 GRI has adopted a statement relating to Conflict Minerals.
 The statement communicates that GRI intends to be free of Conflict Minerals in its supply chain and expects GRI suppliers to treat their supply chain in the same way.

-GRI’s program continues to include automated data validation on all submitted CMRTs.
+The Company’s program included automated data validation on all submitted CMRTs.
 The goal of data validation is to increase the accuracy of submissions and identify any contradictory answers in the CMRT.
-This data validation is based on questions within the declaration tab of the CMRT which helps to identify areas that require further classification or risk assessment, as well as understand the due diligence efforts of the Tier 1 suppliers.
-The results of the data validation contribute to the program’s health assessment and are shared with the suppliers to ensure they understand the areas that require clarification or improvement.
+This data validation is based on questions within the declaration tab of the CMRT which help to identify areas that require further classification or risk assessment, as well as understand the due diligence efforts of in-scope suppliers.
+The results of this data validation contribute to the program’s assessment and are shared with the suppliers to ensure they understand areas that require clarification or improvement.

 All submitted forms are accepted and classified as valid or invalid so that data is retained.
 Suppliers are contacted regarding invalid forms and are encouraged to submit a valid form.
-Suppliers are also provided with guidance on how to correct these validation errors in the form of feedback to their CMRT submission, training courses, and direct engagement help through Assent’s multilingual Supplier Experience team.
-Since some suppliers may remain unresponsive to feedback, GRI tracks program gaps to account for future improvement opportunities.
+Suppliers are also provided with guidance on how to correct these validation errors in the form of feedback on their CMRT submission, training courses, and direct engagement help through APA’s Conflict Minerals team.
+Because some suppliers may remain unresponsive to feedback, the Company tracks program gaps to account for future improvement opportunities.